s23577/NAI_ZJAZD1/ZJAZD_3_Movies_recommendation/README.md

 ### Output
-The program will display movie recommendations for the specified user based on the selected score type.
-The recomentations are splitted to the 5 most recomended and to the 5 most not recommended.
+The program will display movies/series recommendations for the specified user based on the selected score type.
+The recomentations are splited to the 5 most recomended and to the 5 most not recommended.

 ### Program Examples